 STTI is the honor society for nursing.
 Epsilon Theta Chapter is the local unit, which was chartered May 16, 1980 at The University of Texas at Austin School of Nursing.
 The purposes of Sigma Theta Tau are to recognize superior achievement, promote the development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the nursing profession.

 TNSA is the statewide organization of nursing students.
 The organization addresses statewide issues, holds an annual state convention, and sponsors councils for training new officers of the individual school organizations.
 NSNA is the national organization of nursing students.
 The organization addresses national issues important to nursing students and also holds an annual convention.
-Officers for each organization are elected from member schools of nursing, and resolutions and bylaws are passed at the state and national conventions.

 The idea to create a University of Texas at Austin Medical Reserve Corps (UTMRC) was generated by the University of Texas at Austin School of Nursing Disaster Committee.
 This is in response to the university’s need to organize and maintain a group of volunteers (comprising of faculty, staff, and students) willing and prepared to assist in public health issues and emergencies on and around campus.